JoaoCostaIFG/LPOO/docs/README.md

 We could improve the code by dividing the Room class into smaller, more specific, classes.

+There's also the ray-casting helper (private) functions that take 6 arguments, which are bloaters, but we believe all alternatives are inferior design-wise.

 ### Dispensables

 The ray-casting related code inside the [_Room class_](/src/main/java/room/Room.java)